Ilfov County: History

 Most of today's Ilfov County used to be covered by Codrii Vlăsiei, a thick forest, but there were several Dacian settlements, most important being Argedava, on the right bank of the Argeș River in what is now Popești, which was the capital of king Burebista.

-The thick forests were useful for retreat during the migration age because they were not easy to cross on horseback.
-In fact, the name of the forest means "the Forests of the Vlachs" (Romanians), a name given by the Slavs who inhabited the nearby plains.
+The thick forests were useful for retreat during the Migration Age because they were not easy to cross on horseback.
+In fact, the name of the forest means "the Forests of the Vlachs", a name given by the Slavs who inhabited the nearby plains.

 The county was named after the Ilfov River and it appears for the first time in a 1482 donation act of voivode Vlad Călugărul to the monastery of Snagov.
 In earliest documents, it was known as Elhov.
-The name is of Slavic origin, being derived from елха, elha (alder) and possessive suffix -ov, referring to a river which flowed through an alder forest.
+The name is of Slavic origin (еlьха, alder; -ov, possessive suffix), referring to a river which flowed through an alder forest.

 Administrative divisions

 The county has 8 towns and 32 communes.
 The largest settlements by population are Popești-Leordeni, Voluntari, Chiajna, Bragadiru, Pantelimon, Buftea, Otopeni.
-These are the only settlements with more than 20.000 residents.
-Unlike most other areas of Romania, the population in Ilfov County is increasing, as many of the settlements here are seen as suburbs of Bucharest and are increasingly attracting upper class families.
-At the 2011 census, 43% of the county's population was defined as urban.
+These are the only settlements with more than 20,000 residents.
+Unlike most other areas of Romania, the population in Ilfov County is increasing, as many of the settlements here are seen as suburbs of Bucharest and are increasingly attracting upper-class families.
+At the 2022 census, 45.19% of the county's population was defined as urban.

 Popești-Leordeni is the largest settlement in Ilfov county, with a population of 53,431 at the 2021 census (representing an increase of 31,536 people since 2011, this being the largest population increase of any settlement in Romania between 2011 and 2021).